Network Security in Azure

 If an application sends or receives sensitive information over an internal private network, for example, through a VPN, the data can be encrypted via IPsec, SSL/TLS, or other application-level encryption innovations.
 Clients with higher privacy or on the other hand security concerns, (for example, for consistency with various industry directions, what’s more, measures) ought to guarantee that every private correspondence between VMs inside a locale is encrypted.

-Security management and Threat Defense
+Security Management & Threat Defense

 Securing remote control of VMs